alexpsym/CODEX/render/README.md

    ```bash
    pip install -r render/requirements.txt
    ```
+   The requirements file now bundles the shared dependencies used across the repo's scripts (Flask, pandas, bs4, pybit, etc.) so running anything from the master control UI won't fail due to missing modules.
 2. Add your secrets to a local `.env` file in the repository root (see **Environment variables** below).
 3. Start the service locally:
    ```bash